 – Chickens: 2-3% of bodyweight in fodder + grit and calcium supplements.

 No. Although it is possible, the cost of the equipment to achieve this is greater than the benefit gained.
 When fodder water is recycled it has the potential to start fermenting.
 This can cause many issues with the system and the quality of the fodder.
 The water can be collected and used else where on site such as irrigation, wash downs and stock water.

 What seeding rate do you recommend?

-When sprouting barley we recommend a seeding rate of 4 – 6kg per square metre (about 10 – 15mm deep after presoaking).
+When sprouting barley we recommend a seeding rate of 6 – 7.5kg per square metre (about 10 – 15mm deep after presoaking).
 Extensive research over the years has determined that this is the optimal seeding rate.
-If an increase in fodder production is required the seeding rate can be raised to 8kg per square metre however it will be much more expensive to produce and can greatly reduce the quality of the fodder.
-As seed density is increased there is a significant reduction in Dry Matter recovery.
-Seeding rates of 8kg per square metre and higher will also cause the root mass to become so thick that anaerobic conditions start to occur within it due to the biomass overheating.
+If an increase in fodder production is required the seeding rate can be increase however it will be much more expensive to produce and can greatly reduce the quality of the fodder.
+As seed density is increased there is a significant reduction in dry matter recovery.
+Higher seeding rates can also cause the root mass to become so thick that anaerobic conditions start to occur within it due to the biomass overheating.
 This can also cause the fodder to be severely affected by contaminating micro-organisms.
 Some companies in the past have used seeding rates of 10kg per square metre or even more however this is simply a sales tactic to give the illusion that their system is producing large amounts of fodder.

 Do you ship internationally?

 Definitely.
 Our fodder systems are already being used successfully in many parts of the world.
 We can organise the complete shipping and delivery process for you.

 Why do you recommend a 7-day sprout cycle?